With over 100,000 commercial fires occurring annually, taking your eye off the ball when it comes to fire protection isn’t an option.

 Air sampling is one of the more advanced means of fire detection, allowing you to react before an incident fully evolves.

-- What Type of Air Sampling do I Need?
+- What Type of Air Sampling System Do I Need?

 Faulty electrical equipment and installations are responsible for around 25% of fires.
 With an electrical fire being predominantly smouldering as opposed to an open fire, this technology can be a more effective means of detection.

 Interested in what air sampling can do for you and your premises?
 In this blog we have all the information you need.